TreeAI-Lab/Awesome-KV-Cache-Management/README.md

       year={2024}
   }
   ```
-- If you would like to include your paper in this survey and repository, please feel free to open an issue with your paper's title, category, and a brief summary highlighting its key techniques.
+- If you would like to include your paper or  any modifications in this survey and repository, please feel free to send email to (haoyang-comp.li@polyu.edu.hk) or open an issue with your paper's title, category, and a brief summary highlighting its key techniques.
 Thank you!

 ## Toxonomy and Papers